Seagat2011/FastMatrixMultiplication/README.md

-# FastMatrixMultiplication
-Fast Matrix Multiplication Algorithm, Implemented in Javascript:
+## Fast Matrix Multiplication Algorithm, Implemented in Javascript:

----
+// Algorithm 1 //
+// 8 Multiplications //
+// 4 Additions //

 |      |      |     |      |      |     |      |      |
 |------|------|-----|------|------|-----|------|------|
 | `a1` | `a2` | `*` | `b1` | `b2` | `=` | `c1` | `c2` |
 | `a3` | `a4` |     | `b3` | `b4` |     | `c3` | `c4` |

-// Algorithm 1 //
-// 8 Multiplications //
-// 4 Additions //

 c11 = a11 * b11 + a12 * b21
 c12 = a11 * b12 + a12 * b22
 c21 = a21 * b11 + a22 * b21